-SACRAMENTO, California -- Published in the January 16, 2007, edition of Nutrition Journal Penn State clinical research suggests walnuts, rich in alpha-linolenic acid, an essential omega-3 fatty acid, are beneficial to the skeletal system by decreasing the breakdown of bone.
+SACRAMENTO, California -- Published in 2007, Nutrition Journal Penn State clinical research suggests walnuts, rich in alpha-linolenic acid, an essential omega-3 fatty acid, are beneficial to the skeletal system by decreasing the breakdown of bone.
 This is the first human study evaluating the effect of plant-based sources of omega-3 fatty acids alpha-linolenic acid on bone health.
 The results suggest higher consumption of alpha-linolenic acid leads to a reduction in bone turnover, and a shift in the balance of bone degradation/formation toward formation.
 Walnuts are unique as one as one of the most nutrient-dense whole food sources of alpha-linolenic acid.
 Numerous studies have already suggested that omega-3s, found in walnuts, reduce inflammation, heart and vascular disease risk, decrease insulin resistance, assist with weight management and may be beneficial in brain function.

 Fish oil or alpha linolenic acid - which is

 Evidence suggests that increased consumption of omega3 fatty acids from fish or fish-oil supplements, and less so of alpha-linolenic acid, reduces the rates of all-cause mortality, cardiac and sudden death, and possibly stroke.
 Most of the studies have been carried out with fish oils [eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA)].
 However, alpha-linolenic acid, found in green leafy vegetables, flaxseed, rapeseed, and walnuts, desaturates and elongates in the human body to EPA and DHA and by itself may have some beneficial effects in health and in the control of chronic diseases.